November 16

 0 comments

-Maintaining the correct tire pressure is an important part of staying safe on the road.
-Every vehicle has different requirements when it comes to the recommended tire pressure, so it’s important to find out what they are before adding air to the tires.
-Take a look at some tips to help you determine how much air your tires need and why having the correct amount of pressure is so important.
+Maintaining the correct tire pressure is essential to staying safe on the road.
+Every vehicle has different requirements regarding the recommended tire pressure, so it’s critical to find out what they are before adding air to the tires.
+Look at some tips to help determine how much air your tires need and why having the correct pressure is essential.

 How Much Air Do My Tires Need?

 The recommended tire pressure is usually found on a sticker inside the driver’s side door.
-You can also find this information in the owners manual, which will list the correct pressure as pounds per square inch (psi).
-In most cases, you’ll find the pressure for both the front and back wheels when they’re cold, which will ensure the pressure is correct before you start to drive.
+You can also find this information in the owner’s manual, which will list the correct pressure as pounds per square inch (psi).
+In most cases, you’ll find the pressure for both the front and back wheels when cold, ensuring the pressure is correct before you start to drive.

 It’s important to note that the correct pressure isn’t the amount listed on the side of the tire.
 This is the maximum pressure for cold tires and is most likely very different from the psi recommended by the vehicle manufacturer.